 - New Delhi, Delhi

 Q. How to maintain the pH level of acidic tanks in pickling process after it loses it effectiveness?NILESH JAIN

 - vapi, gujarat, india

 A. Hi Nilesh.
-With full respect I'm not sure that your inquiry is worded precisely enough ...
-I think you are concerned with maintaining the pickling effectiveness rather than the pH.
+With full respect I wonder if your inquiry is worded precisely enough? ...
+I think you might be concerned with maintaining the pickling effectiveness rather than the pH.

-Decades ago I heard the assertion that simply adding water to a partially spent acid could improve its effectiveness.
+Decades ago I heard the assertion that simply adding water to a partially spent pickling acid could improve its effectiveness.
 In the years since, I've learned that not only might that be true in certain circumstances, but that there is a whole science to the effectiveness of acid based on its dissolved iron, dissolved zinc, pH, acid content and water content.
-Barlow Campano has graciously provided this site with a technical article, "The Kleingarn Regenerated Spent Acid at Increasing Ferrous (Fe+2) and Ferric (Fe+3) Chloride Content" and a "HYDROCHLORIC ACID PICKLING CHART", that I am sure you will find helpful -- and a patient search of the site will reveal a few discussions on the topic.
+Barlow Campano has graciously provided this site with a technical article, "The Kleingarn Regenerated Spent Acid at Increasing Ferrous (Fe+2) and Ferric (Fe+3) Chloride Content" and a "HYDROCHLORIC ACID PICKLING CHART", that I think you will find helpful!
+A patient search of the site will reveal several discussions on the topic.

 Ted Mooney, P.E.
 RET

 Pine Beach, New Jersey